NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 from the Snakemake tutorial and generate a Supplementary Material file with some basic stats.

-In the `jupyter/` directory you will find a notebook called `supplementary_material.ipynb`.
-Open this notebook with jupyter by running:
+In the `tutorials/jupyter/` directory you will find a notebook called `supplementary_material.ipynb`.
+Open this notebook with Jupyter by running:

 ```bash
 jupyter notebook supplementary_material.ipynb